-has not caused any substantial financial or material loss to the private property of any individual.
+has not caused any substantial financial or material loss to the private property of any individual; and

-(iii) in accordance with Code G (Arrest), the person’s arrest is not necessary in order to investigate the offence; and

-(iv) the person is not being interviewed about any other offence.
+(iii) the person is not being interviewed about any other offence.

-See and .
+See Notes 3 and 8.

-6. The requirements of this paragraph that apply to the offences described in paragraph 3(a) (possession of cannabis) and paragraph 3(b) (possession of khat) are that a police officer who is experienced in the recognition of the physical appearance, texture and smell of cannabis or (as the case may be) khat, is able to say that the substance which has been found in the suspect’s possession by that officer or, as the case may be, by any other officer not so experienced and trained:
+4. The requirements of this paragraph that apply to the offences described in paragraph 1(a) (possession of cannabis) and paragraph 1(b) (possession of khat) are that a police officer who is experienced in the recognition of the physical appearance, texture and smell of cannabis or (as the case may be) khat, is able to say that the substance which has been found in the suspect’s possession by that officer or, as the case may be, by any other officer not so experienced and trained: